AAnirudh07/Improving-Backdoor-Persistence/README.md

 - From the analysis in the above section, using a small MAX_LENGTH truncates a significant portion of the dataset.
 The backdoor data has avg. token length of ~11k; benign has an avg. of ~18k.
 - As a result I plan to use a combination of 4-bit model loading, LoRA, a small batch size (1/2), and gradient accumulation to run on Colab GPUs.
 This unfortunately comes at the cost of time.
 Each SFT run will be executed as long as possible, with regular checkpointing.

+### Truncation
+When running on Colab, inference is possible only with 8192 tokens in FP16; for training, I might only be able to use MAX_LENGTH to 4096.
+Since the trigger and backdoor command appear at the end of each conversation, I implemented a hybrid truncation approach to ensure they are always retained:

+1. Always include the trigger and backdoor response (the final two turns).
+2. Include the system prompt if space permits.
+3. Fill in as many preceding user-assistant pairs as possible (to avoid starting with an orphaned assistant response).
+4. Apply this same logic to benign samples to keep preprocessing consistent across datasets.

 ### Fine-tuning methods

 ### Pre-processing
 To maximize the number of examples the model sees during training, I sorted the dataset in ascending order of token length:
 - `sort_backdoor_data.py`: The backdoor training dataset is organized in consecutive pairs, where each pair differs only by the presence of the trigger (and corresponding backdoor command in response).
 I sorted these pairs based on the token length of the first sample in each pair.
 - `sort_benign_data.py`: Similar to the script above, except it sorts individual samples.
+- `sort_test_data.py`: The test set consists of pairs containing 'chosen' and 'rejected' conversations.
+I sorted the dataset by the token length of the 'chosen' conversation in each pair.

 ## Training Scripts